syamkakarla98/KMeans-Clustering/README.md

 # [KMeans Clustering Using Python](http://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html)

-## Brief Intro on KMeans Clustering
+## Brief Intro to KMeans Clustering
 * [K-Means clustering](https://en.wikipedia.org/wiki/K-means_clustering) is an iterative algorithm widely used in all data analasis for       finding similarity groups in a data called _Clusters_.

 * It is an **unsupervised learning** technique.

-* It attempts to group individuals in a population together by similarity,but not driven by a specific purpose.
+* It attempts to group individuals in a population together by similarity, but not driven by a specific purpose.

-* As you don’t have prescribed labels in the data and no class values denoting a prior grouping of the data instances are given, In this Repo,let’s seeabout the famous centroid based clustering algorithm — **K-means**a — in a simplest way.
+* As you don’t have prescribed labels in the data and no class values denoting a priori grouping of the data instances are given, In this Repo,let’s seeabout the famous centroid based clustering algorithm — **K-means**a — in a simplest way.

 ## Steps to implement KMeans Clustering